ikarus23/MifareClassicTool/INCOMPATIBLE_DEVICES.md

 This is a list of Android devices which are incompatible to MIFARE Classic Tool.
-This app **will not work** on the following devices because their hardware (NFC-controller) does not support MIFARE Classic ([read more](https://github.com/ikarus23/MifareClassicTool/issues/1)).
+This app **will not work** on the following devices because their hardware (NFC-controller) or their drivers/firmware do not support MIFARE Classic ([read more](https://github.com/ikarus23/MifareClassicTool/issues/1)).